top of page

 A Beginner's Guide

-Let’s assume that you just got saved.
+Let’s assume you just got saved.
 You learned that Christ died for your sins, and He was buried and rose again the third day.
-You accepted by faith that Christ paid for your sins.
+You accepted by faith the good news about Christ's all-sufficient substitutionary atonement for all your sins.
 Now you're saved.
 Let’s also assume you’ve never opened a Bible in your life.
 What’s next?

 There are 3 essential ingredients to spiritual growth: